What is the name of your business and where are you located?

 Tell us more about it!

-How does your business stand out from the rest?
+How is your business different from the rest?

 What is the biggest challenge you’ve faced?

-That is so relatable!
+You have such amazing energy!
+And your future looks so bright!
 What are you looking forward to for the future of your business?

 There is so much to look forward to for the future of Transcendent Active!
 I’ve met so many awesome women through pop ups so I definitely want to continue with that, but in addition to the pop ups I would love to transition my workspace out of my basement and into a permanent location.
 It would be a place I can sell out of, have pop ups, host fitness classes and run Transcendent.
 I also see Transcendent being available to even more women in new retail stores.
 And I want to GROW!
 My goal is to hire more people in digital marketing, social media, collaborating with a designer on a limited-edition project, and finally, last but not least, do more for myself and practice some greater self-care!